LAGameStudio/ATE/README.md

 You should make sure to then test your changes in "Release with Debug Symbols", "Release with Full Debug", then "Release" mode.

+ATE is based on a variant of https://github.com/LAGameStudio/Apolune the Lost Astronaut Game Creation Framework.

 To be continued...